Samiullah-Hridoy/TicTacToe/README.md

 # TicTacToe
-It's a simple TicTacToe game, built with python only.
+It's a simple TicTacToe game, built with python & pygame only.